zlatin-r/body-forge/README.md

 ## ⚡ Asynchronous Operations

 Body Forge is designed with potential for asynchronous operations to enhance performance, particularly for I/O-bound tasks like database queries and external API calls.
-Views that interact heavily with the database are candidates for conversion to `async def` functions, leveraging Django\'s asynchronous ORM capabilities.
+Views that interact heavily with the database are candidates for conversion to `async def` functions, leveraging Django's asynchronous ORM capabilities.

 ---